College football scores: Top 25 rankings, results for Week 4

 - Troy at No. 18 BYU | 10:15 p.m. | ESPN

-Week 4 features three ranked matchups, with No. 8 Auburn hosting No. 23 Kentucky, No. 14 Cincinnati welcoming No. 22 Army and No. 21 Pitt meeting No. 24 Louisville.
-No. 17 Memphis' game with UTSA has been canceled.
+Week 4 featured three ranked matchups, with No. 8 Auburn hosting No. 23 Kentucky, No. 14 Cincinnati welcoming No. 22 Army and No. 21 Pitt meeting No. 24 Louisville.

 RANKINGS: Associated Press Poll | Coaches Poll | How the AP poll works this season